 Mario García, DT of Atlante

-His work with Cimarrones and Atlante, where the Mexican player was prioritized, considers that they are letters for Chivas to consider.
+His work with Cimarrones and Atlante, where the Mexican player was prioritized, considers them to be cards for Chivas to consider.

-Mario Garcia was champion with Atlante with a team in which nine Mexicans played, the coach of the Iron Colts and former assistant to Diego Armando Maradona assures that his experience, with local players, places him as the “ideal” coach to lead the Chivas.
+Mario Garcia was champion with Atlante with a team in which nine Mexicans played, the coach of the Iron Colts and former assistant to Diego Armando Maradona assures that his experience, with local players, places him as the “ideal” coach to coach Chivas.

 “There was a note or a comment, in a program, from a journalist that I don’t even know, but He said that I was the ideal Chivas coach and he is not wrong, because Chivas is full of Mexicans and I have been giving results with Mexican cigars for almost 20 years.
 I don’t tell lies, they know my job.
 For some it will seem crazy, but it is the reality, they do not turn to look here, because the correct scan is not made and because we do not know how to sell ourselves, “he says.
 Mario Garcia, technical champion with Atlante, to ESPN Digital.